chengang545/ZhubajieCrawler/README.md

 # zhubajieCrawler
-a crawler for zhubajie's job information
+A crawler for zhubajie's job information.

+Use Beautifulsoup and urllib2, csv, cookie.